 What is a typical day at SPARC like?

-We have four to five hours of classes or activities each day, and an invited speaker each evening.
-In between, students talk with each other and with instructors and relax.
+We have four to five hours of classes or activities each day, and an invited speaker many evenings.
+The rest of the time students generally relax, talk with each other and the instructors, or participate in optional activities.

 Classes last about an hour, and are taught in groups of 6-8 students.
 Most classes are discussion-based, though some are more traditional lectures and others are centered on exercises.